peek/peek/README.md

 Glimpse.into Glimpse::Views::Redis
 ```

+Feel free to pick and choose from the list or create your own.
+The order they
+are added to Glimpse, the order they will appear in your bar.

-To render the Glimpse bar in your application just add the following snippet
+Next, to render the Glimpse bar in your application just add the following snippet
 just before the opening `<body>` tag in your application layout.

 ```erb